Question

 Demonstrate

-Perfect when you want to show active proof of your abilities rather than just claiming to have them.
-Use this when you can point to specific examples or outcomes.
+Perfect when you want to show active use of abilities rather than passive ownership.
+Use this when you can provide specific examples of skills in action.

 Leverage